nrasch/nrasch.github.io/_posts/2020-07-04-beginning-of-sprint-analysis.md

 By using data we can neatly sidestep politics, finger pointing, reopening old wounds, and other sorts of gotchas by focusing on facts and objective measurements.
 We aren’t worried about who did what in the past; we want to move the conversation into what we can do in the future as a team to improve our organization.

-It is very hard to argue with data, When people see the dispassionate numbers in black and white it moves the conversation into productive areas focused on solutions.
+It is very hard to argue with data, and when people see the objective numbers in black and white serves to direct the conversation into productive areas focused on solutions.

 ## The Analysis